observerss/aioutils/README.md

 Python3 Asyncio implements an event loop, but

-- it is in quite low level, it misses some advanced primitives
+- it is quite low level, it misses some advanced primitives
 - it can only write sync code wrapped in async code helper (`run_in_executer`), not the other way around

-If you try to use asyncio the basic way, you must write all your code in an async way, but that's a pain for many applications.
-I feel must better to write critical part in async mode while remain transparent to others sync codes.
+Specifically, to use asyncio, you must write all your code in an async way, write wrappers for all blocking code, and execute them all in a loop

+That's quite obfuscated for many applications.
+It is much easier to write critical part in async mode while remain transparent to others sync codes.

 To achieve this, here is package I wrote that provides the following primitives.